-IAI performs treatability studies on materials in order to select the most efficient means and methods for dewatering a particular material.
-One such test is a Geotube® Dewatering Test or GDT.
+IAI performs treatability studies on materials in order to select the most efficient means and methods for dewatering a particular material, in our laboratory in Rockford, MI.
+One treatability test performed by IAI is a Geotextile Tube Dewatering Test or GDT.
+This test may also be referred to as a pillow test, and replaces the hanging bag test.

 A GDT involves pouring sediment (or other material to be dewatered) into a small scale geotextile tube.
 The flow rate, turbidity and suspended solids content of the water passing through the geotextile fabric (weep water) is evaluated.
-Geotube® Dewatering Tests are performed according to the manufacturer’s proposed ASTM standard procedure.
+Geotextile Tube Dewatering Tests are performed according to a proposed ASTM standard procedure.

 - Percent solids and grain size analysis of the in-situ material

-- Jar testing to select a chemical flocculant (polymer) and a target dose
+- Jar testing to select a chemical application (flocculants, coagulants, polymers) and a target dose for both single-product and dual-product applications

-- Weep water turbidity and suspended solids analysis
+- Filtrate (or weep water) turbidity and suspended solids (TSS) analysis

 - Dewatered material percent solids after 24 hours in the geotextile tube